maelstrom-software/maelstrom/doc/book/src/config.md

 The environment variable name is created by converting the configuration value to ["screaming snake case"](https://en.wikipedia.org/wiki/Snake_case), and prepending a program-specific prefix.
-Image that we're evaluating configuration values for a program name "maelstrom-prog":
+Image that we're evaluating configuration values for a program called `maelstrom-prog`:

 Type    | Example
 --------|----------------------